 Note: the 6 chapters are modular so if you feel the last few are too difficult simply leave them out.

 Most of the puzzles in Escape Quest involve scavenging for clues and joining the dots together.
-This allows 6-year-olds and 13-year-olds to both enjoy the same game since you'll be the one hiding the clues around your home.
-By stashing a few in higher, or harder, places everyone gets to have a go with fewer arguments. ????
+This allows 8-year-olds and 10-year-olds to both enjoy the same game since you'll be the one hiding the clues around your home.
+By stashing a few in higher, or harder, places everyone gets to have a go with fewer arguments.

-Note: This game's designed for young kids so if you've got teenagers I'd recommend this game instead -> Grand Theft Antimatter.
+Note: This game's designed for young kids so if you've got teenagers I'd recommend this game instead -> Rebel Revolt.

 No DIY escape game is complete without themed background music.
 This Spotify playlist has 3 songs for each of the rooms in the challenge.